M-DISC: The 1000-Year Backup for Generations

 The entire process typically takes around 3 hours for a full 100GB disc (including verification), so plan accordingly.
 For critical data, this time investment is well worth it.

-is reliable (I've had no issues so far), for truly irreplaceable data I perform the additional checksum verification in Step 5 just to be extra safe.
+is reliable (I've had no issues so far), for truly irreplaceable data I perform the additional checksum verification just to be extra safe:

 # Generate checksums of original files